yao-creative/yiyaotan-site/content/blog/ee/2025startup.md

 ## Why People Matter

 Mathematically, if startups are a process of constant innovation and being on the edge.
 If we think of the actions a startup takes as a sum individuals represented by Markov decision processes with new states.
 The only universally controllable common prior behind every action/ change is the person you hire.
 They might be self-evolving themselves, that's a contextual caveat, but picking the correct one for the process.
+But also by observation almost all of the most successful startups without fail were spawned out of the most talented cofounding teams, by universality it's probably an assumed bare minimum.
+The Paypal Mafia, OpenAI, the fabled "Google Engineer" etc. just to name a few.

 ### What makes a good founder?